 Mini invasive AVR (mini-AVR) was proposed by Cosgrove and Sabik in 1996 (10).
-Over time, the most common used technique is the upper partial (jshaped) sternotomy (Fig. 1) (11).
-The accumulation of experience and the study of the results of interventions have created the conditions for the widespread adaptation of mini-AVR (port access).
-However, the mini-AVR remains a rare operation, most commonly performed in Germany at 25%.
+Over time, the upper partial (j-shaped) sternotomy has become the most common used technique.
+(Fig. 1) (11).
+The accumulation of experience and positive results of interventions have created the conditions for the widespread adaptation of mini-AVR (port access).
+However, the mini-AVR remains a rare operation, most commonly is performed in Germany - 25%.
 In the United Kingdom and the United States, only 12% of interventions were performed using mini-access (12).

-However, some studies have shown that smaller incisions lead to poor visibility, potentially making surgery more complex and dangerous, as well as increasing the time of surgery (13).
+However, some studies have shown that smaller incisions lead

+to poor visibility, potentially making surgery more complex and dangerous, as well as increasing the time of surgery (13).